 Big Bay Beach at Big Bay Town Park, has been referred to as the “best beach in northern Wisconsin”.
 It can only be experienced by taking the ferry to Madeline Island.
 The beach is about one and a half miles long and offers good conditions for surfing and paddle-boarding.
 And an island boardwalk allows you to stroll and enjoy the amazing view and sounds of the Lake Superior waves.

 This island beach is not only free but secluded, the perfect combination for any beach vacation.
-In addition to this amazing one and a half-mile Lake Superior beach, Big Bay Town Park is home to an award-winning campground and family park.
+In addition to this amazing one-and-a-half-mile Lake Superior beach, Big Bay Town Park is home to an award-winning campground and family park.
 It won’t take long to discover why Big Bay Town Park is the best choice for swimming, beach-combing, kayaking, hiking, and camping.

 If you are looking to relax this park has about everything you could ask for.